buraglio/draft-nbtjjl-v6ops-prefer8781/draft-ietf-v6ops-prefer8781.md

 The duration of such period and feasibility of discontinuing DNS64 support, relying solely on RA-based PREF64 signaling in a given network depends on the endpoint footprint, particularly the presence and number of endpoints running outdated operating systems, which do not support [RFC8781].

 Migrating away from DNS64-based discovery also reduces dependency on DNS64 in general, thereby eliminating DNSSEC and DNS64 incompatibility concerns (Section 6.2 of [RFC6147]).

+## Mobile Network Considerations

+While [RFC8781] support is widely integrated into modern operating systems on mobile endpoints, equipment deployed in mobile network environments often lacks abilities to include the PREF64 Option into RAs.
+Therefore, the immediate deployment and enablement of PREF64 by mobile operators may not currently be feasible, and the recommendations outlined in this document are not presently applicable to mobile network operators.
+These environments are encouraged to incorporate [RFC8781] when made practical by infrastructure upgrades or software stack feature additions.

 # Security Considerations